webshield-dev/eudvcdecoder/README.md

 7. NOT yet implemented check the COSE signature by getting signing key from issuing State and using it to check the CBOR signature.

 ## Decode using the SafetyPASS verify web page
-The [web page](https://safetypass.sandbox.webshield.io/shc/web/v1/public/smart-health-card/upload) decodes an EU Digital COVID-19 Certificate and displays it contents.
+This [web page](https://safetypass.sandbox.webshield.io/shc/web/v1/public/smart-health-card/upload) decodes an EU Digital COVID-19 Certificate and displays it contents.
 It **does not** save the data, or verify the signature (future)

 The overview page